Information Technology Helpdesk/Support Technician

 Types of employers varied

-IT helpdesk/support technicians can work for a variety of medium to large businesses, including:
+IT helpdesk/support technicians can work for a variety of medium to large organisations, including:

 - companies that provide computer, database and network services to clients